 Joshua in Sidney Sheldon's Rage of Angels dies at the age of seven after a blow to the head during a vacation.
 He was not only a perfect little boy (incredibly intelligent, good at sports, insightful, said the darndest things, etc.) but didn't lose his cheerful disposition despite being kidnapped and almost murdered — his mother Jennifer was so desperate to prevent that that she asked a Mafia prince to do everything he could to rescue him, up to and including killing the kidnapper.
 Jennifer sees his ultimate demise as karmic payback for, during the aforementioned trip, spending a night with his father Adam (the boy was the product of an illicit affair).

 Invoked in In the Time of the Butterflies by Julia Alvarez (based on the true story of the Mirabal sisters from the Dominican Republic).
 Mama says that she thought Patria was going to die at a young age because she was such a good child.

-Almost literally played straight in Awakened in The House of Night series.
-Jack is killed by Darkness because Neferet needed to give Darkness a soul she could not taint (as a payment for trapping Kalona's soul).
+Awakened in The House of Night series: Jack is killed by Darkness because Neferet needed to give Darkness a soul she could not taint (as a payment for trapping Kalona's soul).
 Later, when Nyx appears to the crowd at Jack's funeral, she tells his boyfriend Damien that he is one of the happiest souls she's known.

 In Montgomery's other series, Emily of New Moon, there is a Murray cousin who died young.
 This trope is invoked, almost by name, and the young boy is described as being handsomer and more virtuous than anyone.
 Ever.
 So naturally, he had to die.